yousong/build-scripts/README.md

 ## Tips

-Many of the times packages depend on the installation of other packages to be successfully built and run.
-Currently we can depend on distribution's package manager to install those dependencies for us.
+Packages can depend on the installation of other packages to be successfully built and run.
+We can use system's package manager to help us for packages not provided here.

 	apt-get install build-essential
 	apt-get build-dep openvpn